ststefa/vscode-obsidian-links/README.md

 1. Install it.
 1. Open a markdown file that contains some `obsidian://...` link.
-1. As with any links, if you're in the source view, Cmd+Click the link.
-If you're in the Preview, just click the link.
+1. As with any link, if you're in the source view, Cmd+Click it.
+If you're in the Preview, just click it.
 1. You might be asked permission to open the link in this plugin.
 Say ok.
 1. Obsidian should pop up, showing the link target.